Have you ever thought, “I think I might have taken this church as far as I can? Maybe I need to leave and let the next guy take it to the next level?”

 Our friend, Omar Ortiz said, “I first began using a Gospel coach during a very difficult season of ministry in church renewal.
 My coach helped me to have a renewed sense of purpose and direction in my ministry.
 More than that, however, my coach helped me to see my own need to repent of sinful patterns in my life.
 He helped me to move beyond simply paying lip service to applying the gospel to my life and actually led me there.
 Gospel coaching has been one of the most profound experiences I have had in ministry.”

 Your health and the health and thriveability of your family is most important.

 Today, more and more churches see the value of forming ministry teams who work together toward a common outcome.
 Search for “Team Ministry books” at Amazon.com and you will find over 300 titles.
 You can find practical help for doing ministry as a team or working with teams in the church through a variety of sources.

-Since many of you have been raised in an educational system that thrives on learning groups or work groups, from elementary education on up, you might have experienced a close relative of teams.
+Since many of us were raised in an educational system that thrived on working in groups, you might have experienced a close relative of teams.
 Work groups are similar, but not the same as teams.
 You most likely have been part of a small group that studies together.
 Again, it is similar but not the same.